rikkimax/twp-d/manuscript/content/paradigms.md

 Another language feature that will be unfamiliar to the reader will be the => syntax.
 This is a lambda[^LambdaDocs] basically a function.

 Out of the examples shown, functional is by far the smallest in code length.
 It is also tied with OOP for the most complex.
-While procedural at first glance is definately the easiest to read and understand.
+While procedural at first glance is definitely the easiest to read and understand.
 Of note is that the OOP implementation already supports swapping of implementations for reading an integer and outputting it.

 [^UFCSDocs]: http://dlang.org/function.html#pseudo-member